astorDev/nice-shell/git/save/article/index.md

 ## Unlocking Full Git Aliases Potential with ! operator

 Let's imagine a situation where you need to perform a git operation, but also need to use a non-git command in a process.
 This is where the true power of git aliases comes into play.
-Starting your alias with the `!` operator you can call commands, that does not belong to Git.
+Starting your alias with the `!` operator you can call commands, that do not belong to Git.
 Let's see this in action:

 ```sh
 git config --global alias.hello '!echo "Hello From Git Alias"'